 Land trusts can be local, regional, statewide or even national in focus, i.e. The Nature Conservancy.
 They are funded largely through membership dues and private gifts, although some state and federal grants may be available for land preservation projects.
 Land trusts vary in size and most are staffed by volunteers, although some organizations maintain professional staff.

 More than 4 million acres have been protected by some 1,300 land trusts nationwide.
 Wisconsin is home to approximately 55 land trusts that have protected about 250,000 acres of forests, wetlands, wildlife habitat, river corridors and open space.
+Although each land trust across the state is unique in its mission, vision, size, and scope, we advocate for conservation awareness and engagement opportunities to benefit the communities we serve.
 For more information about other Wisconsin land trusts outside the Ozaukee Washington County area, contact Gathering Waters Conservancy, Inc.

 Gathering Waters Conservancy is a land conservation organization formed in 1995 to assist land trusts, landowners and communities in their efforts to protect Wisconsin's land and water resources.
 Established by a coalition of land trusts, Gathering Waters serves as an education and technical assistance center for land trusts and landowners alike.
 Gathering Waters also works directly with concerned landowners and existing land trusts statewide to preserve Wisconsin's natural heritage and rural landscape.
 To learn more about Gathering Waters, see their website at www.gatheringwaters.org.